-The Live Textile studio can be found in Katalisk, Ktaqmkuk or Codroy Valley, newfoundland.
-The ‘Valley’ as it’s lovingly referred to is one of my home territories, it is my home community and is rural.
+The studio can be found in Katalisk, Ktaqmkuk or Codroy Valley, newfoundland.
+The ‘Valley’ as it’s lovingly referred to is one of my home territories; it’s my home community and rural.

 *Please know, artists and craftspeople from Mi’kma’ki will be privileged; artists and craftspeople from Ktaqmkuk will be privileged firstly.
 This is not meant to be exclusionary, but intended to give opportunity to the artists and makers of my homeplace.
 If an artist from Mi’kma’ki does not apply, we will reach outward.
 All applications, from anywhere, are welcome and will be kept on hand until an applicant is chosen.
 A runner up will also be contacted in the event that the first applicant cannot make it.

 Note that this residency is free of charge.
-There is no fee to reside on the farm and make work at the Live Textiles Loom Shed.
+There is no fee to reside on the farm and make work here.
 There is no work-on-the-farm requirement.
 Simply come to work on your craft and engage in the community.
 If you will be applying for your own funding to reside, we will happily provide letters of support and any other resources and references you might need to do so.

-Our farm and the Live Textiles Workshop is located very rurally.
+Our farm and studio is located very rurally.
 There are dogs, cats, chickens, turkeys, honeybees, pigs, and ducks nearby.

 47˚51’13.4”North by 59˚20’42.4”West